-Further information, see this article in a Canadian engineering journal, indicates the party in 1853 for U.K. bridge designer Robert Stephenson was in the buildings which had formerly served as Legislative Assembly for the United Province of Canada.
-Formerly, because in 1852 the Assembly shifted to another city in the Colony (it frequently moved until fixed by Queen Victoria in By-town, now Ottawa).
+This article in a Canadian engineering journal indicates the party in 1853 for U.K. bridge designer Robert Stephenson was held in buildings that had formerly housed the Legislative Assembly of the United Province of Canada.
+Formerly, because in 1852 the Assembly had moved from Toronto to another city (it frequently moved until fixed by Queen Victoria in By-town, now called Ottawa).

-Moreover this piece describes the dinner as a public one, although whether a charge was exacted to attend is not stated.
-I’d think it was by invitation only, to the grandees of the young city.
+The writer describes the dinner as a public one, although whether a charge was exacted to attend is not stated.
+I’d think the affair was by invitation only, for grandees of the young city.

-The account makes it clear the event was of the highest order socially, and in provisions and decorations, the Colony could muster.
-The rooms featured numerous symbols and insignia of the engineering profession, and both Stephenson and some of his hosts made speeches that were carefully recorded.
-Stephenson was also fêted in Montreal on his Canadian visit.
+The account makes clear that the event was of the highest order socially.
+In provisions and decorations, the Colony did everything it could muster.
+The rooms featured numerous symbols and insignia of the young Canadian engineering profession.
+Both Stephenson and some of his hosts made speeches that were carefully noted by attending journalists.

-The assembly building was on Front Street near Simcoe Street, a mile or so from where I write.
-It has long disappeared and the present legislative assembly for Ontario is in a different area, at Queen’s Park.
+The assembly met on Front Street near Simcoe Street, a mile or so from where I write.
+The building has long disappeared and Ontario’s current legislature meets is in a different part of town, further north at Queen’s Park.

-Within close view of where the gala reception and dinner for Stephenson were held was a resort where the more usual preoccupations of Beeretseq were entertained: the Greenland Fisheries tavern.
-It was owned by a citizen surnamed Wright who was also an alderman.
+Within close view of where the gala reception and dinner for Stephenson were held was a resort where the more usual preoccupations of Beeretseq were addressed: the Greenland Fisheries tavern.
+It was owned by a citizen named Wright who was also an alderman.
 The tavern hosted municipal elections, as was customary in this time.
 Wright got himself elected in his own saloon.

 The interesting name derives from a sign on the premises depicting a scene in Greenland and hunters snagging a big whale.
 One account states it was painted by a sailor with some artistic skill to pay his “reckoning”.